graphql/graphiql/packages/monaco-graphql/README.md

 ### Variables JSON Support!

-In `monaco-graphql@0.5.0` we introduced a method `getVariablesJSONSchema` that allows you to retrive a `JSONSchema` description for the declared variables for any given set of operations
+In `monaco-graphql@0.5.0` we introduced a method `getVariablesJSONSchema` that allows you to retrieve a `JSONSchema` description for the declared variables for any given set of operations

 ## Full Sync Demo with Variables JSON